-Table 6.1: Four pallet positions of a sku with constant demand are arranged in various lane depths.
-The area that is unoccupied but unusable by other skus is waste.
+Table 6.1: Four pallet positions of a SKU with constant demand are arranged in various lane depths.
+The area that is unoccupied but unusable by other SKUs is waste.
 Area is measured in pallet positions; and a is the width of the aisle, measured as a fraction of the depth of a pallet position.

-the time, and so on (Figure 6.4).
+deeper the lane, the greater this cost.
+The first pallet position in a k-deep lane that holds uniformly moving product will be occupied only 1/k of the time, the second 2/k of the time, and so on (Figure 6.4).
 This waste is called honeycombing.
 Deeper lanes are more susceptible to honeycombing; but shallow lanes use more space for accessibility.

-Table 6.1 displays daily snapshots of a sku with an order size that occupies four pallet positions and which is extracted at a rate of one pallet-position per day.
+Table 6.1 displays daily snapshots of a SKU with an order size that occupies four pallet positions and which is extracted at a rate of one pallet-position per day.
 In single-deep rack, all the unused space is the aisle space required for accessibility.
 Deeper aisles require less aisle space per pallet position - but the additional pallet positions are less fully occupied.

-To maximize space efficiency sku i should be stored in a lane of depth that minimizes floor space-time that is unoccupied but unavailable to other skus.
+To maximize space efficiency SKU i should be stored in a lane of depth that minimizes floor space-time that is unoccupied but unavailable to other SKUs.
 The optimum lane depth can be determined by simply evaluating all possibilities, as has been done in Table 6.1.
 In Figure 6.5 waste has been plotted for each lane depth, and it can be seen that 2-deep lanes are most space efficient when the aisle is less than 4 pallet positions wide; otherwise 4-deep is best.

 If an approximate answer is acceptable then there is an easier way to compute a lane depth that is space efficient.
-Suppose that sku i experiences constant demand of D_i pallets annually and that the order quantity is q_i pallets, so that a pallet departs every $1/D_i$ years and the order cycle is of duration q_i/D_i years.
+Suppose that SKU i experiences constant demand of D_i pallets annually and that the order quantity is q_i pallets, so that a pallet departs every $1/D_i$ years and the order cycle is of duration q_i/D_i years.